-The Education Technology Research Program supports research to advance how existing or new forms of technology can be applied in education to improve academic achievement of students in pre-K to grade 12.
+The Education Technology Research Program supports research to advance how existing or new forms of technology can be applied in education to improve student academic achievement.

 The long-term outcome of this research investment includes an array of education technology products and interventions that have been documented to be efficacious for improving learning in authentic education settings.

 Between 2008–2017, NCER has invested over $75 million in the Education Technology Research Program to support 41 research projects.

 27 Development and Innovation Projects

 6 Efficacy and Replication Projects

 4 Measurement Projects